 GARDENS OF THE WORLD, PARTS I-VI (1993) DIR Bruce Fanchini PROD Janis Blacksleger HOST Audrey Hepburn; Michael York (narration)

-2. THE FILMS OF SEAN HEPBURN FERRER
+2. THE WORK OF SEAN HEPBURN FERRER

 INCHON (1981) DIR Terence Young ASSIST DIR Sean Hepburn Ferrer PROD Sidney Beckerman, Mitsuhari Ishii PROD ASSIST Sean Hepburn Ferrer SCR Robin Moore, Laird Koenig (story by Robin Moore, Paul Savage) CAM Bruce Surtees ED John W. Holmes, Peter Taylor, Dallas Sunday Puett, Michael J. Sheridan MUS Jerry Goldsmith CAST Laurence Olivier, Jacqueline Bisset, Ben Gazzara, Toshirô Mifune, Richard Roundtree, David Janssen, Kung-won Nam, Gabriele Ferzetti, Rex Reed, Omar Sharif

-THEY ALL LAUGHED (1981) DIR Peter Bogdanovich ASSIST TO DIR Sean Hepburn Ferrer PROD Blaine Novak, George Morfogen SCR Peter Bogdanovich, Blaine Novak CAM Robby Müller ED Scott Vickrey, William C. Carruth CAST Audrey Hepburn, Ben Gazzara, John Ritter, Dorothy Stratten, Patti Hansen, Blaine Novak, Sean Hepburn Ferrer (Jose), Glenn Scarpelli, Antonia Bogdanovich, Alexandra Bogdanovich, Elizabeth Peña, Peter Bogdanovich
+THEY ALL LAUGHED (1981) DIR Peter Bogdanovich ASSIST DIR Sean Hepburn Ferrer PROD Blaine Novak, George Morfogen SCR Peter Bogdanovich, Blaine Novak CAM Robby Müller ED Scott Vickrey, William C. Carruth CAST Audrey Hepburn, Ben Gazzara, John Ritter, Dorothy Stratten, Patti Hansen, Blaine Novak, Sean Hepburn Ferrer (Jose), Glenn Scarpelli, Antonia Bogdanovich, Alexandra Bogdanovich, Elizabeth Peña, Peter Bogdanovich

 STRANGERS KISS (1983) DIR Matthew Chapman ASSIST DIR Sean Hepburn Ferrer PROD Douglas Dilge ASSOC PROD Sean Hepburn Ferrer SCR Matthew Chapman, Blaine Novak (original idea by Blaine Novak) CAM Misha Suslov MUS Gato Barbieri CAST Peter Coyote, Victoria Tennant, Blaine Novak, Dan Shor, Richard Romanus, Linda Kerridge